 The second SaaStr post ever, way back in late 2012, was “Everybody Lies: SaaS Revenues in the Inc. 5000“.
 It was a fun one, analyzing the only public source of data on just how much ARR a lot of SaaS companies had.
 No one had IPO’d, no one really knew.
 Box in 2015 was the first IPO from the SaaS 2.0 generation.

-Just re-reading this now, 5.5 years later, I can see so many things.
+Just re-reading this now, 9 years later (wow), I can see so many things.
 Power laws, low NPS issues, and more.
-Let’s take a look back at where Hubspot, Upwork, and others were in 2011 GAAP revenue — and where they are today.
+Let’s take a look back at where HubSpot, Upwork, and others were in 2011 GAAP revenue — and where they are today.
+A decade later.

 “Every non-public SaaS company lies about their ARR.
 It’s sort of like how consumer internet companies all lie about their user numbers.
 Maybe they fudge bookings in there.
 Or they lean forward.
 Or quote where they’ll be in a quarter or two.
 In any event, everybody lies, even if the answers are generally directional correct.

 Perhaps the one exception is when they are silly enough to try to win the meaningless Inc. 500 / 5000 awards.
 Generally, audited or reviewed financials must be submitted, so I assume they are in the ballpark of correct.

 Learnings for this year, for 2011 GAAP revenue (Inc. rates them on 3-Year Growth – a slightly strange metric for start-ups at all different stages), for SaaS and SaaS-ish startups: